felipefiorini/google_colab/README.md

 # Colab notebooks

-* Spark_244 - Add Files.ipynb: Add files to spark session and import as lib.
+* spark_244_ddd_file.ipynb: Add files to spark session and import as lib.